 3. Rest.
 If working out is good for me, I might as well do more of it, right?
 Well, yes and no. If you go from 2 weekly workouts to 5, great!
 If you go from 2 weekly workouts to 7, not so great!
 While it depends on the type of training you are doing, it is not advisable to log endless hours at the gym day after day.
 Our bodies adapt physically to the pressure we place on them.
 However, if your stress level (physical and emotional) is high and the hours you sleep are low, this could delay (or inhibit) your progress.

 Be patient.
 Your fitness program should be attainable and sustainable.
 All good things take time.
-For information about the Fuel Your Fitness Method, click here.
+For information about my 8 Week Online Fitness Program, click here.